 Consider first of all whether they feel that their child would still be able to take part in the majority, if not all, of the school’s activities.
 In this case, they should still send their child to school.
 Should the child become unwell during the day and/or if the school feels that they are no longer able to participate in school activities, the school will contact the parents/carers to collect their child.

-If parents/carers feel that their child cannot take part in the school’s activities and would need to remain at home, then they must contact the school office as soon as possible on the first and any subsequent days of absence before 9.30am.
-The person ringing in will be asked to identify themselves and clearly give the reason for the absence.
+If parents/carers feel that their child cannot take part in the school’s activities and would need to remain at home, then they must either load their absence onto the absence section of the ParentMail app, or contact the school office as soon as possible.
+This must be done on the first and any subsequent days of absence before 9.30am.
+The person ringing into the office will be asked to identify themselves and clearly give the reason for the absence.
 The information will be recorded.

 If absence persists we may contact the GP for support in getting your child back into school.